 Updated: Dec 27, 2022

-Jack Savit also known as John Savitsky.
+Jack Savitsky also known as "Coal Miner Jack".

 The local historical society provided this photo of a framed photo dating from around 1905 - I tried to retake the same image (as close as I could get) in 2016.

-The colorized photo indicates green shutters and window trim - this was born out by scraping for re-painting.
+The colorized photo indicates green shutters and window trim - this was born out by scraping the woodwork for re-painting.
 Note the two feed towers by the front right corner of the barn - now long gone.